mangoweb-sylius/SyliusBulkSMSPlugin/README.md

 ### Usage

-first setup sms manager in channel, than setup sms text in shipping method.
+First enter BulkSMS credentials and other parameters in channel settings, then enter SMS text for each shipping method.
+If the text is blank, no SMS will be sent.

-You can use variables in the SMS text.
+You can use the following variables in the text:

 ```
 {{ orderNumber }}